 LFG Energy Benefits Calculator

-This calculator estimates the direct methane, avoided carbon dioxide, and total greenhouse gas reductions attributable to an LFG energy project for the current year, calculated from the project size entered by the user.
-Based on the estimated emission reductions, the tool provides environmental benefit values to put the reductions in more understandable terms, such as an equivalent quantity of passenger vehicles, acres of forests, railcars of coal, or gallons of gasoline.
+This calculator estimates the direct methane, avoided carbon dioxide and total greenhouse gas reductions attributable to an LFG energy project for the current year, calculated from the project size entered by the user.
+Based on the estimated emission reductions, the tool provides environmental benefit values to put the reductions in more understandable terms, such as an equivalent quantity of acres of forests, railcars of coal or gallons of gasoline.
 Based on the project size, the calculator also estimates an energy benefit value in terms of homes powered or homes heated.

 Interactive Conversion Tool

 This tool can be used to conduct unit conversions, such as standard cubic feet per minute (scfm) to million standard cubic feet per day (mmscfd) or short tons of methane to million metric tons of carbon dioxide equivalents (MMTCO2E).
 It can also be used to estimate LFG energy potential from a municipal solid waste (MSW) landfill, including tons of waste-in-place (WIP) to scfm of LFG or megawatt (MW) capacity, and much more.

 The LMOP Locator, a tool designed in Microsoft® Access, allows a user to geographically search for facilities that can potentially utilize LFG, or for landfills located near a facility that is interested in utilizing LFG.
 The user must provide basic location information for the landfill or potential end user, searching by latitude/longitude, zip code, and/or state/county for a single site or up to 10 sites at a time.
 The user can then select the resulting landfills or facilities that are of most interest and export the results to a file.